sveltejs/svelte/site/content/blog/2019-04-15-setting-up-your-editor.md

 ## JetBrains WebStorm

-To get Svelte integration in WebStorm or other Jetbrains IDEs, you can use [Svelte framework plugin](https://plugins.jetbrains.com/plugin/12375-svelte/).
-Visit WebStorm [plugin installation guide](https://www.jetbrains.com/help/webstorm/managing-plugins.html) for more details.
+The [Svelte Framework Integration](https://plugins.jetbrains.com/plugin/12375-svelte/) can be used to add support for Svelte to WebStorm, or other Jetbrains IDEs.
+Consult the [WebStorm plugin installation guide](https://www.jetbrains.com/help/webstorm/managing-plugins.html) on the JetBrains website for more details.

 ## Sublime Text 3